onemtc/terraform-wth/Student/Terraform-Challenge-05.md

-# Challenge 5 - Deploy a Virtual Machine (Optional)
+# Challenge 5 - Deploy a Virtual Machine

 [< Previous Challenge](./Terraform-Challenge-04.md) - [Home](../README.md) - [Next Challenge >](./Terraform-Challenge-06.md)

 ## Introduction

-In this (optional) challenge, you will put all the pieces together and extend your Terraform manifests to deploy a Virtual Machine in Azure.
+In this challenge, you will put all the pieces together and extend your Terraform manifests to deploy a Virtual Machine in Azure.

 The goals for this challenge include understanding: